expo/expo/docs/versions/unversioned/expokit/expokit.md

 If you prefer to use the command line, you can run `./gradlew installDevMinSdkDevKernelDebug` from inside the `android` directory to build the project and install it on the running device/emulator.

-Once the Android project is running, it should automatically request your development url from XDE or `exp`.
+Once the Android project is running, it should automatically request your development url from Expo CLI.
 You can develop your project normally from here.

 ## Continuing with development

-Every time you want to develop, ensure your project's JS is being served by XDE (step 2), then run the native code from Xcode or Android Studio respectively.
+Every time you want to develop, ensure your project's JS is being served by Expo CLI (step 2), then run the native code from Xcode or Android Studio respectively.

 Your ExpoKit project is configured to load your app's published url when you build it for release.
 So when you want to release it, don't forget to publish, like with any normal (non-ExpoKit) project.